 Inbound link:

-Inbound links are links from one website to a page on your website.
+Inbound links are links from another website to a page on your website.
 These are the types of backlinks that everyone wants for SEO purposes.

 Referral link:

-These links are links to a webpage, for example, from an email, a Word document, etc.
+These links are to your site, such as from an email or a Word document.

 External link: